 The photos below were taken by Nhu Nguyen showing various aspects of the species.
-Photo 1 was taken at the Koko Crater Botanic Garden, Hawai'i.
+Photo 1 was taken at the Koko Crater Botanical Garden, Hawai'i.

-Eucrosia dobsonii is native to the understory of primary forests in Ecuador, around 1400 m.
+Eucrosia dodsonii is native to the understory of primary forests in Ecuador, around 1400 m.
 One of the distinguishing characteristics of this species to others in the genus are the deeply plicate leaves.
-Photos were taken by Nhu Nguyen of a plant grown by Jacob Uluwehi Knecht.
+Photos were taken by Nhu Nguyen of a plant grown by Uluwehi Knecht.

 The photos below were taken by Nhu Nguyen showing various aspects of the flowers from bud to seeds.